Gaza, the world's first digital genocide: An analysis of conflict and contemporary censorship in Khaled Beydoun's Eyes on Gaza

 The Arab Spring uprisings are a testament to the 'broadcast revolution' on social media platforms, which turned the script and provided fuel for the phase of aggregation, dissent and collective protest, which took place in the squares and streets of cities.

-According to Beydoun, at the beginning, social platforms embodied the promise of information capitalism as a liberating and democratic social force, capable of captivating populations around the world.
+According to Beydoun, at the beginning, social platforms embodied the promise of information capitalism as a liberating and democratic social force, capable of captivating populations worldwide.
 "That promise has been not only broken, but entirely turned on its head as Twitter (now X), Tik Tok, Instagram and other social media platforms become digital bastions of suppression and totalitarian control administered by an elite few,” he writes.

 In the new world order, social platforms have become places where genocides are encouraged, supported and justified: "The inhuman violence in Gaza has pervaded our digital timelines and mobile phone screens more than any other genocide before it.
-At an unprecedented frequency and with lucidity and transparency, it is a genocide more accessible than any one in human history.
+At an unprecedented frequency and with lucidity and transparency, it is a genocide more accessible than anyone in human history.
 We have taken part in this annihilation, and it has taken hold of us.
 The genocide in Gaza has changed our understanding of what that crime means and looks like, and has changed many of us in the process."

 The attempt to censor the ongoing genocide in Gaza is pervasive and manifests itself both online and in everyday life, in corporate offices and university campuses.
 Beydoun wrote Eyes on Gaza because the vilest attempt to consign the genocide to oblivion is taking place in the history books that are being written today.